My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-The morning glories of Iriya are said to have gained fame around the late Edo period.
-The flowers were initially cultivated in Okachimachi, and as times changed they switched hands to producers in Iriya.
-By the mid Meiji period, the Iriya breeds were so attractive that they became popular as decorative plants.
+The morning glories of Iriya are said to have earned renown toward the end of the Edo period (1603-1867).
+The flowers were initially cultivated in the Okachimachi area of Tokyo, but as the Edo period came to an end, gardens were set up in Iriya.
+By the mid-Meiji era (1868-1912), the Iriya breeds were so attractive that they became popular as decorative plants.

-In their heyday, Iriya’s producers created some thousand varieties of morning glory through deliberate cross-pollination.
-The flowers momentarily vanished from Iriya in the Taisho period.
-And after the Second World War, a team of locals and the Shitaya Tourism Association revived the tradition and organized the Asagao Matsuri as we know it today.
+In their heyday, Iriya's gardeners created some 1,000 varieties of morning glory through deliberate cross-pollination.
+The flowers momentarily vanished from Iriya during the Taisho era (1912-1926), but after World War II, a team of locals and the Shitaya Tourism Association revived the tradition and organized the festival as we know it today.

 This three-day seasonal event will surely take you back to the Edo period.
 Come experience a summer tradition that dates all the way back to ancient times, and see the morning glories that have delighted so many generations of Tokyoites.

 Please check the official event website for the latest updates on opening dates and times, prices, and other information.